burnbright/silverstripe-invoices/README.md

  * Allow online payment, with the option to add gateway fees to total. eg $PaypalTotalCost = $Amount/(1-$PayPal_percentage) + 0.45; //adds percentage cost to payment amount
  * Add a stats rollover date so that stats show total from last occurrance of rollover to now.

- * Allow composing / editing email in CMS before sending
+ * Allow composing / editing email in CMS before sending.
+ * Trigger emails / actions when invoices go overdue